Lesson 6 of 7 - learn to parent (nurture) effectively

 Options

-Identify (a) who has the problem, and (b) what - specifically - do they need?
+Identify (a) who has the problem, and (b) what - specifically - they need;

-If one or more family adults have a problem related to excessive child rivalry,..
+If one or more family adults have a problem related to excessive sibling rivalry,..

 • options for resolving most relationship problems,